willhogan11/DemoApp/README.md

 ## Summary
 A Proof of Concept Application designed to provide a working demonstration of how a Restful Weather API operates.
-For this application, i used Spring Boot and Java.
-I used a H2 in memory DB to store the information.
-The API id designed to return
+For this application, i used Spring Boot and Java with VS Code as my IDE.
+In terms of DB persitence, a H2 in memory DB was used to store the information.

 ## Included in this project
 - Rest API
-- DB
+- DB persistence
 - Exception Handling
 - Some Test Coverage
 - Spring Boot Application Architecture adherence.